ozbilgic/agile-css-framework-for-middleman/README.md

 Tools
 ----
 ##### `» 12 Columns Responsive Grid System.`
-> 12 column grid system that is fully compatible with the `xcode` library.
+> 12 column grid system that is fully compatible with the this library.

 **Usage:**
 * *Use main layout adding:*